There are 36 articles in this month.

 Miss it by a minute?
 That’s a lot of ground to make up.
 But 10 seconds?
-That’s fuel for a… Continue Reading
+That’s… Continue Reading

 “If I want to have an al-Qaida battle plan How to Destroy Health Care of America, the USDA food pyramid there would be exactly that.
 I can think of nothing that would accelerate the development of silent inflammation faster.”